LucasAub/Moonshot-Project/Moonshot.md

 **Moonshot Impact:**
 GameLancer could revolutionize the way games are created, giving gamers a stronger voice in the development process and encouraging collaboration and innovation within the gaming community.

+**Challenges:**
-Create a github like where the user can push/comit/request on the website
+Create a "github-like" where the user can push/comit/request on the website